 Jan Ulrich delivers training and consultation to improve care and outcomes for individuals at risk for suicide using a continuous quality improvement framework.

-Kim Walton is a Clinical Nurse Specialist with extensive experience in suicide prevention, trauma-informed care, and substance use with a focus on opportunities for suicide safer care for high-risk individuals.
+Kim Walton is a retired Chief Nurse Executive with extensive experience in suicide prevention, trauma-informed care, and substance use with a focus on opportunities for suicide safer care for high-risk individuals.

 Laurin Jozlin, senior project associate, is a licensed clinical social worker with 10 years of experience in suicide prevention, suicide intervention, community mental health, and child and adolescent mental health.